Federal officials reverse limits on fetal tissue research

 The American Society of Reproductive Medicine also issued a statement applauding the change.
 “The United States government has developed a robust system of oversight. ....
 Ideologically driven politicians must not be allowed to interfere with this system on a whim," the group said.

 Research using fetal tissue led to vaccines for rubella and rabies and drugs to treat HIV.
-But such work has long been targeted by anti-abortion opponents.
+But such work has long been targeted by abortion opponents.

+The National Right to Life Committee condemned what it called a “sickening decision” by President Joe Biden’s administration.
+Tony Perkins, president of the Family Research Council, wrote in a statement that taxpayers now will be forced to pay for “barbaric experiments” using tissue from abortions “instead of using ethical and effective alternatives.”

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.